rkapoor1999/nlp_flipkart/README.md

 # nlp_flipkart
-ML model made to predict the product class based on it's text description.
+ML models made to predict the product class based on it's text description.
-This repository contains a ML Model that is used to classify products under a primary category using it's description.
+This repository contains 4 ML Models that are used to classify products under a primary category using it's description.
 The dataset used here is from the ecommerce giant Flipkart, the link to which is: https://docs.google.com/spreadsheets/d/1pLv0fNE4WHokpJHUIs-FTVnmI9STgog05e658qEON0I/edit?usp=sharing

 ## Getting started